 Inductive Bible Study Method

-The Inductive Bible Study Method made popular by Kay Arthur at Precept Ministries is an excellent way to get started into digging deeper into God’s Word.
-It is a three-step method where you observe the text, interpret and apply what you’ve learned.
+The Inductive Bible Study Method, made popular by Kay Arthur at Precept Ministries, is an excellent way to get started digging deeper into God’s Word.
+It is a three-step method where you observe the text, interpret, and apply what you’ve learned.
 An excellent book to start with is Lord, Teach Me to Study the Bible in 28 Days.
 There are many resources available online at Precept Ministries.
-You can sign up here for a free download thoroughly explaining the steps to the Inductive Bible Study Method here.
+You can sign up here for a free download, thoroughly explaining the steps to the Inductive Bible Study Method here.